fractal-analytics-platform/ngio/docs/table_specs/overview.md

 These specifications define structured tables that standardize common table types used in image analysis.
 We currently developed five table types:

 - **Generic Tables**: A flexible table type that can represent any tabular data.
+See more in the [Generic Tables documentation](table_types/generic_table.md).
 - **ROI Tables**: A table type specifically designed for representing Regions of Interest (ROIs) in images.
+See more in the [ROI Tables documentation](table_types/roi_table.md).
 - **Masking ROI Tables**: A specialized table type for representing ROIs that are associated with specific labels in a OME-Zarr label image.
+See more in the [Masking ROI Tables documentation](table_types/masking_roi_table.md).
 - **Feature Tables**: A table type for representing features extracted from images.
 This table is also associated with a specific label image.
+See more in the [Feature Tables documentation](table_types/feature_table.md).
 - **Condition Tables**: A table to represent experimental conditions or metadata associated with images or experiments.

-A more detailed description of the table types can be found in the [Table Types documentation](./v1/types.md).
+See more in the [Condition Tables documentation](table_types/condition_table.md).

 ## Tables Groups